-The TPS54388-Q1 device is a full-featured 6-V, 3-A, synchronous step-down current-mode converter with two integrated MOSFETs.
+The TPS57112C-Q1 device is a full-featured 6-V, 2-A, synchronous step-down current-mode converter with two integrated MOSFETs.

-The TPS54388-Q1 device enables small designs by integrating the MOSFETs, implementing currentmode control to reduce external component count, reducing inductor size by enabling up to 2-MHz switching frequency, and minimizing the IC footprint with a small 3-mm x 3-mm thermally enhanced QFN package.
+The TPS57112C-Q1 device enables small designs by integrating the MOSFETs, implementing current-mode control to reduce external component count, reducing inductor size by enabling up to 2-MHz switching frequency, and minimizing the IC footprint with a small 3-mm × 3-mm thermally enhanced QFN package.

-The TPS54388-Q1 device provides regulation for a variety of loads with an accurate ±1% voltage reference (Vref) over temperature.
+The TPS57112C-Q1 device provides accurate regulation for a variety of loads with a $\pm 1\%$ voltage reference (V{ref}) over temperature.

-The integrated 12-mΩ MOSFETs and 515-μA typical vlagus current maximize efficiency.
-Enterina shutdown mode using the enable pin reduces shutdown supply current to 5.5 μA, typical.
+The integrated $12\text{-m}\Omega$ MOSFETs and $515\text{-}\mu\text{A}$ typical supply current maximize efficiency.
+Using the enable pin to enter the shutdown mode reduces supply current to $5.5\ \mu\text{A}$, typical.

-The internal undervoltage lockout setting is at 2.45 V. but programming the threshold with a resistor network on the enable pin can increase the setting.
-The slowstart pin sets the output-voltage start-up ramp.
+The internal undervoltage lockout setting is 2.45 V, but programming the threshold with a resistor network on the enable pin can increase the setting.
+The slow-start pin controls the output-voltage start-up ramp.
 An open-drain power-good signal indicates when the output is within 93% to 107% of its nominal voltage.